 General terms and conditions

-3. All assignments shall be considered supplied to and accepted by dV&Me, contrary to Articles 7:404 and 7:407(2) of the Dutch Civil Code, even if the intention is that these are performed by one or more persons affiliated with dV&Me.
-Contrary to Article 7:409 of the Dutch Civil Code, persons affiliated with dV&Me are not personally bound or liable and the assignment shall not end due to their death.
+3. All assignments are deemed to have been given to and accepted by DVME, in deviation from Articles 7:404 and 7:407 paragraph 2 of the Dutch Civil Code, even if it is the intention that the assignment is executed by one or more persons affiliated with DVME.
+In deviation from Article 7:409 of the Dutch Civil Code, persons affiliated with DVME are not personally bound or liable, and the assignment does not terminate upon their death.

-6. Any liability on the part of dV&Me, arising from or related to the performance of an assignment, shall be limited to the amount paid out under the professional liability insurance policies taken out by dV&Me, plus the amount of any deductible (“own risk”) sum.
-Should no insurance payment be made and dV&Me is held liable despite the agreed limitation of liability with the client, any liability on the part of dV&Me is limited to the amount of the fee charged by dV&Me, in respect of the assignment concerned, subject to a maximum of € 50,000.00 per incident (a succession of related incidents to be considered as one incident).
-Any liability for indirect damage is excluded, such as loss of turnover and profit and loss of savings.
-Claims for damages will expire if they are not made in writing within one year of discovery thereof to dV&Me.
+6. Any liability of DVME arising from or related to the execution of an assignment is limited to the amount paid out under DVME’s professional liability insurance in the relevant case, increased by the applicable deductible amount.
+If no insurance payment is made, and DVME is held liable for damages despite the liability limitation agreed with the client, DVME’s liability is limited to the amounts invoiced by DVME in connection with the relevant assignment, up to a maximum of EUR 50,000 per event (a series of related events being considered a single event).
+Any liability for indirect damages, such as lost revenue, lost profits, or missed savings, is excluded.
+Claims for damages expire if they are not reported to DVME in writing within one year of discovering the damage.

 Privacy statement De Vries & Metman